microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 <br />

 This example shows how the data transmitted from a PC serial terminal is written to a smartphone application and vice versa.
-The MCU acts as a bridge while passing data between RNDB module <--- MCU ---> Serial Terminal.
-This action will occur when STREAM\_OPEN is processed through the Message Handler.
+The MCU acts as a bridge while passing data between RN487x module <--- MCU ---> Serial Terminal.
+This action will occur when STREAM_OPEN is processed through the Message Handler.
 For this example, data typed into the Serial Terminal will appear on the BLE phone application, and data sent from the application will appear on the Serial Terminal.

 <br />